 The Family Court of the State of Delaware has jurisdiction over all actions to establish paternity and to establish, modify, and enforce child support orders.
 The court determines the amount of child support using the Delaware Support Calculation (also known as the Melson Formula), taking into consideration both parties incomes and the needs of the children.
 Either or both parents may be ordered to provide medical support.
 The court may also order each parent to pay part of the out of pocket medical expenses of the child(ren).

 The Delaware Department of Justice has a Family Services Division, which includes the Child Support Unit.
-The Child Support Unit represents the State, through the Division of Child Support, in establishing, modifying, and enforcing child support orders processed by DCSE.
+The Child Support Unit represents the State, through the Division of Child Support, in establishing, modifying, and enforcing child support orders processed by DCSS.
 Additionally, the unit handles prosecution of criminal non-support cases.
-The Deputy Attorney General (DAG) assigned to the unit review, sign, and prosecute every DCSE generated petition filed through DCSE.
-Services provided to DCSE include appearances at judicial hearings and legal guidance on case processing.
+The Deputy Attorney General (DAG) assigned to the unit review, sign, and prosecute every DCSS generated petition filed through DCSS.
+Services provided to DCSS include appearances at judicial hearings and legal guidance on case processing.

 An individual may appear for an administrative hearing with, or without, an attorney.
 A hearing decision is usually issued within five working days after the hearing.
 A party may appeal the hearing decision to the Family Court within 30 days of the date that the decision was mailed to the parties.

-There is no requirement to send this payment to DCSE to cover the mandatory fee.
+There is no requirement to send this payment to DCSS to cover the mandatory fee.
 The fee will be withheld from a future payment in accordance with the guidelines above.

 Because the implementation of this fee is mandatory, administrative hearing opportunities will not be afforded.